 The Mount Zion Religious School Committee is composed of parents & grandparents representing a cross-section of the school.
 The chair of the Religious School Committee facilitates meetings and guides the work of the committee.
-The Religious School Director, Youth Engagement Director and Cantor Jennifer Strauss-Klein are resource people who are called upon to give advice and direction based on their professional knowledge and experience.
-The Religious School Director and Youth Engagement Director meet regularly with clergy and professional staff to ensure a unified congregational vision.
+The Religious School Director and Cantor Jennifer Strauss-Klein are resource people who are called upon to give advice and direction based on their professional knowledge and experience.
+The Religious School Director meet regularly with clergy and professional staff to ensure a unified congregational vision.

 The committee defines, promotes and supports quality Jewish education for all students at Mount Zion Temple.
 It also strives to maintain a positive and healthy Jewish learning environment supported by and derived from the mission statement of Mount Zion Temple and of the Reform Movement.
 An important goal of the committee is to facilitate open communication on all levels: amongst students, parents and teachers enabling the learning process to be a partnership between all involved, and between our committee, other committees and synagogue leadership.

 In order to achieve the above, each committee member shall:

 - Be a representative of the congregation.
 Therefore, each member has a responsibility for asking temple members for their thoughts concerning ensuing decisions and other issues and bringing feedback to committee meetings.

 - Be knowledgeable about Mount Zion’s Religious School programs.
 Committee members will exhibit care and concern for the Jewish education of all children (regardless of their own children’s ages and abilities).